This is the fourth post in our series ‘Principles of Data Visualization’ #PoDV

 Preattentive Attributes Used by Our Working Memory

 Colin Ware, a data visualization expert, wrote a book ‘Information Visualization’ in which he terms the basic building blocks of the visualization process as ‘Preattentive’ attributes.
-These attributes are what immediately catch our eye when we look at a visualization.
+These attributes are what immediately catch our eye when we look at visualization.
 They can be perceived in less than 10 milliseconds, even before we make a conscious effort to notice them.
 Here’s a list of the preattentive attributes:

 Image credit: Colin Ware, Information Visualization: Perception for Design